Mohammadpur, Dhaka

 • Place 2-3 seeds in each container and cover with another layer of peat Moss/sand mix

-• Place the containers in an area that receives indirect sunlight and keep the soil moist but not soggy by watering as needed.
+• Place the containers in an area that receives indirect sunlight and keep the soil moist but not soggy by watering as needed

-Can Mangrove Plants Grow in Freshwater?
+Can Mangroves Grow in Freshwater?

 Yes, mangrove plants can grow in freshwater.
-They are often found in brackish water, a mix of fresh and salt water, but they can also grow in pure freshwater.
+They are often found in brackish water, which is a mix of fresh and salt water, but they can also grow in pure freshwater.
 Mangroves are adapted to living in these conditions because they have special root systems that allow them to filter out the salt from the water.

 Can Mangrove Grow in Freshwater Aquarium?

-Mangroves are a type of tree commonly found in tropical and subtropical regions.
+Mangroves are a type of tree that is commonly found in tropical and subtropical regions.
 These trees are adapted to living in saline or brackish water, and as a result, they are often found near coastal areas.
 While mangroves can grow in freshwater aquariums, they will not thrive in these conditions.

-As a result, mangroves will slowly die off if they are kept in a freshwater tank.
+As a result, mangroves will slowly start to die off if they are kept in a freshwater tank.
 If you’re set on having a mangrove tree in your aquarium, you’ll need to create a brackish water environment for it to thrive in.
 This can be done by mixing together fresh and saltwater until you reach the desired salinity level.

 It’s important to keep an eye on your mangrove tree once it’s been introduced into the tank, as it may not do well if the water conditions change too dramatically.